dgerabagi/data-curation-environment/flattened_repo.md

 ### A102.
 DCE - Universal Task Checklist for Cycle 70
 - **Description:** A structured checklist for organizing the development tasks, feedback, and bugs from Cycle 70.
 - **Tags:** process, checklist, task management, planning, workflow

+### A103.
+DCE - Consolidated Response UI Plan
+- **Description:** Details the user flow where generating responses navigates to a new cycle, and selecting any tab in that "generating" cycle displays the progress UI.
+- **Tags:** feature plan, ui, ux, workflow, refactor

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.